 Visiting Professor and two-time MTS alum Rev. Dr. Tuntufye Mwenisongole of Teofilo Kisanji University (Mbeya, Tanzania) will present, "Pastoral Care, Healing and Wholeness Through Music and Dancing in the Moravian Church in Tanzania."

-After the main lecture, Dr. Mwenisongole will join a panel discussion on Moravian Pastoral Care in Different Cultural Contexts alongside the Rev. Neilson Waithe of the United Theological College of the West Indies (Kingston, Jamaica) and the Rev. Dr. Peter Gubi of the University of Chester (Chester, England), and Shana Oshiro, Soprano, Writer, & Music Therapist.
+After the main lecture, Dr. Mwenisongole will join a panel discussion on Moravian Pastoral Care in Different Cultural Contexts alongside the Rev. Neilson Waithe of the United Theological College of the West Indies (Kingston, Jamaica), the Rev. Dr. Peter Gubi of the University of Chester (Chester, England), and Shana Oshiro, Soprano, Writer, & Music Therapist.